ALPHYPSYCHE/Kubernetes/README.md

 ## REPLICATION CONTROLLER

-Replica Sets : with Replica Sets (newer version than replication controller) we unsure that if a pod stops, the user will still have access to the app and data.
+Replica Sets : Replica Sets ensure continuous access to an app and its data, even if a pod stops. with Replica Sets (newer version than replication controller) we unsure that if a pod stops, the user will still have access to the app and data.

 Load Balance & Scaling : if more users come, we app more pods to we dont run out of resources.if we run out of resources in the first node,  we can add another node.